skip to Main Content

 ADAS courses are designed to take account of this and all ADAS trainers and assessors provide:

-• Clear models of the language/literacy/numeracy task.
+- Clear models of the language/literacy/numeracy task;

-• Opportunities for repeated and supported practice.
+- Opportunities for repeated and supported practice; and

 Language

 Effective communication is a fundamental aspect of safety in occupational hyperbaric industries.
 Instructions and changes in situations and conditions must be able to be communicated clearly, concisely and accurately between supervisors, attendants and divers/hyperbaric workers.
 This is especially important under conditions of increased stress as may be experienced in an emergency and/or when communication is inhibited by adverse environmental conditions and/or substandard radio or telephone equipment.
 All team members must be able to communicate effectively in a common language.
+Additionally, occupational divers are often required to report on specific aspects of seabed, equipment or work site conditions with other divers or client representatives on the surface.

-Candidates must be able to understand written and verbal communication in English, and be able to communicate accurately in English with other people (this is of particular importance where trainees or instructors are of differing nationalities).
+Candidates must be able to understand written and verbal communication in English and be able to communicate accurately in English with other people (this is of particular importance where trainees or instructors are of differing nationalities).
 The exceptions to this requirement are ADAS courses specifically conducted in a foreign language.

 Literacy